chanmosq/sig-release/releases/Process/Docs Release Process.md

 1. Create a PR to `development`.
 The PR requires a review and approval from the Release Manager.
 It's also good practice to add a reviewer from each SIG for their awareness and in case any changes need to be made.

+## C++ API Reference Generation
+Generate the API reference for the source code.
+This includes the frameworks and Gems in the `o3de` repo, as well as canonical Gems in other repos, as determined by Release SIG.
+Follow the instructions in [C++ API Reference Generation](https://github.com/o3de/sig-docs-community/tree/main/tools/o3de-doxygen).

 ## Documentation Versioning